Government Requests Guide

 - Be in .pdf format, except in certain emergency situations;

-- Be addressed to Zoom Video Communications, Inc., 55 Almaden Boulevard, San Jose, CA 95113 for requests about meetings, or to Zoom Voice Communications at the same address for requests about phone calls;
+- Be addressed to Zoom Video Communications, Inc., 55 Almaden Boulevard, 6th Floor, San Jose, CA 95113 for requests about meetings, or to Zoom Voice Communications, Inc. at the same address for requests about Zoom Phone calls;

-- A date and the signature of the authorizing official;
+- A date and the signature of the authorizing official, and

 - A date by which the legal process requests a response.